No matter what it is in your life, it can all be trained and developed

 And pride because we’re simply too proud to accept the fact that this is an area of our lives that can be learned and developed and not just something we should intuitively grasp.

-The further I started studying into the dynamics of a healthy relationship, the more I started to realize how complicated it really can be due to a few reasons.
+The further I started studying the dynamics of a healthy relationship, the more I started to realize how complicated it really can be due to a few reasons.

 1) Your partner and the people around you see it as weird – When you’re learning the correct way of doing anything, it becomes a given that you must first become conscious of where you’re going wrong so that you can eventually ‘unlearn’ the bad habits you’ve built up over time so that you can develop behavioral habits that are more inline towards what is correct in the relationship.
 But the issue with that is you’re no longer yourself and your partner and the people around you start to see you as insecure and dishonest.